Thomson Hankey

 Thomson Hankey (15 June 1805 – 13 January 1893) was a British merchant, a banker and a Liberal Party politician.

-Hankey was the son of Thomson Hankey from Portland Place in London, and his wife Martha, the daughter of Benjamin Harrison from Clapham Common.
-He became a merchant in the City of London and a director the Bank of England, serving first as its Deputy Governor and then as its Governor from 1851 to 1853.
+Hankey was the eldest son of Thomson Hankey senior from Portland Place in London, and his wife Martha, the daughter of Benjamin Harrison from Clapham Common.
+He became a merchant in his father's business in the City of London and a director of the Bank of England, serving first as its Deputy Governor and then as its Governor from 1851 to 1853.
+He married Apolline Agatha Alexander on 4 February 1831; she was the daughter of William Alexander and half-sister of Sir William Alexander.

+He received compensation under the Slave Compensation Act 1837 for freed enslaved people for the Grenville Vale estate in Grenada.
 In June 2020 the Bank of England issued a public apology for the involvement of Hankey, amongst other employees, in the slave trade following the investigation by the Centre for the Study of the Legacies of British Slave-ownership at UCL.

 At the 1852 general election, Hankey unsuccessfully contested the borough of Boston in Lincolnshire.

 He then contested the by-election in June 1853 for the City of Peterborough, where he lost by a margin of 21 votes (out of a total 451) to the Liberal George Hammond Whalley.

-Whalley had been returned for Peterborough at a by-election in December 1852, but an election petition was lodged and his election was subsequently declared void on 8 June 1853 on the grounds that Whalley had been complicit in the "treating" of voters.
+Whalley had been returned for Peterborough at a by-election in December 1852, but an election petition was lodged and his election was subsequently declared void on 8 June 1853 on the grounds that Whalley had been complicit in the 'treating' of voters.
 After his second by-election win, a further petition was lodged, and a committee of the House of Commons found that Whalley's election was invalid, because he had been disqualified as a result of the previous void election.
 The seat was therefore awarded to Hankey, who was declared duly elected on 14 August 1853.